rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Skills and Qualifications

 - Experienced and familiar with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in full-stack roles (J2EE, Python, Oracle 11G).
+Accustomed to navigating complex codebases and learning unfamiliar software tools quickly.
 - Has first-hand experience with most stages of the SDLC, from kickoff, to delivery, to maintenance.
 Has leveraged that experience to help plan portions of projects.
-Understands the value of healthy team dynamics, and tries to communicate effectively with technical and non-technical colleagues.
+Understands the value of healthy team dynamics, and communicates effectively with technical and non-technical colleagues.
 - Proficient at solving UI/UX problems, implementing designs to spec, and ensuring smooth UX in applications.
-Has a good understanding of design/UX processes and methods (Figma, Illustrator).
+Has a good understanding of design/UX processes and methods (Figma, Illustrator, Photoshop).

 ---